AA/PPS 02.02.20 - Schedule Changes, Drops, and Withdrawals

 Issue No. 2

 Effective Date: 9/04/2020

 Sr. Reviewer: University Registrar

-A schedule change is dropping a class, adding a class, or a combination of adding and dropping a class during the published “schedule change period.”
+Schedule Changes – adding a class, dropping a class, or a combination of adding and dropping classes during the published schedule change period.

-Student initiated schedule changes originate with a request from the enrolled student by the student via the web.
+Student-initiated schedule changes originate with a request from the enrolled student by the student via the student self-service portal.

 Administrative schedule changes originate with a request from a department chair to split a class or combine classes.